Purpose of the Organization

 Over 40% of the people of the Ixcán area need glasses.
 Almost 5% are blind with cataracts.
 While most cataracts are found on older people, children and young adults are also being diagnosed with them.

-Since 1996 Dr. Pike has methodically developed the project to bring primary eye care to this extraordinarily underserved population.
-Every year he spends a week in Santa Maria Tzeja teaching Pedro, Felipe Panjoj, who started working with Enfoque Ixcán in 2005, and now, Arnulfo Mejía, our newest eye health promoter who started in 2009, the basics of eye care including anatomy, optics, refraction, eye glasses dispensing, and disease recognition.
-Each time he visits, Dr. Pike takes the three men additional equipment and over time their skills and abilities have developed.
-To date they have examined over 2525 people from more than 80 different villages.
-Glasses are dispensed from an inventory which Dr. Pike re-stocks on his twice yearly visits.
+Since 1996 Dr. Pike has methodically developed the project to bring primary eye care to this extraordinarily under-served population.
+Every year he and other Enfoque Ixcán board members spend a week in Ixcán teaching Pedro, Felipe Panjoj, who started working with Enfoque Ixcán in 2005, Carlos Quinilla, who started in 2017, and Roxana Larios, who started as an eye health promoter in 2019, the basics of eye care including anatomy, optics, refraction, eye glasses dispensing, and disease recognition.
+Roxana began working with us when she was only 16 years old, accompanying surgery patients to the eye hospital.

 Frequently Enfoque Ixcán doctors introduce new equipment, and over time the eye health promoters’ skills and abilities have developed.
 To date they have examined over 6,325 people from more than 100 different villages.
 Glasses are dispensed from an inventory which are re-stocked twice a year.